 - A screwdriver set: If you have an electric drill or similar device that you can use as a screwdriver, this will work even better for a DIY reupholstering office chair project.
 But the screwdriver head must match the bolts or screws that you see on the underside of your office chair.
-You may need to switch out to wrenches, pliers or sockets if necessary – but we’ve found that a good screwdriver set and a wrench work most of the time.
+You may need to switch out to wrenches, pliers, or sockets if necessary.

 - Scissors and a boxcutter: Both come in handy when cutting your fabric.